mamezou-tech/mamezou-tech-site/src/en/posts/blogs/2024/1016_openai-realtime-api-nuxt.md

 });
 ```

-The WebSocket server API (Nitro) is defined using defineWebSocketHandler.
-Various event hooks for WebSocket are implemented as arguments.
+We define the WebSocket server API (Nitro) using `defineWebSocketHandler`.
+In the argument, we implement various WebSocket event hooks.

-The main implementation here includes the following:
+The main implementation here is as follows.

-1. Connecting and disconnecting from the Realtime API
+1. Connecting and disconnecting connections with the Realtime API
-2. Session settings (session.update)
+2. Session settings (`session.update`)
 3. Relaying client events to the Realtime API
-4. Relaying server events to the client (web browser)
+4. Relaying server events from the Realtime API to the client (web browser)

-As such, it only has the function of relaying events between the client (web browser) and the Realtime API, aside from connecting to the Realtime API.
+As such, aside from the connection to the Realtime API, the server only functions to relay events between the client (web browser) and the Realtime API.

-If you modify this to be an API specialized for the application's purpose rather than just a relay server, the client-side implementation might feel more streamlined.
+If you modify this from a mere relay server to an API specialized for application purposes, the client-side implementation might look cleaner.

 :::column:Nitro's WebSocket Support
-Nuxt's server engine, Nitro, uses a cross-platform WebSocket library called [crossws](https://crossws.unjs.io/) for implementing WebSocket servers.
-For more details on implementing with crossws, refer to the official documentation below.
+Nuxt's server engine Nitro uses a cross-platform WebSocket library called [crossws](https://crossws.unjs.io/) for WebSocket server implementation.
+For details on the implementation using crossws, please refer to the official documentation below.

 - [crossws Doc](https://crossws.unjs.io/guide)

-Although not used here, it also supports the Pub/Sub pattern, making it easy to implement conversations with multiple users.
+Although not used here, it also supports the Pub/Sub pattern, making it easy to implement conversations among multiple users.
 :::

-## Client Features (Composables)
+## Client Functions (Composables)

-Three Composables are prepared as components this time.
+This time, the composables prepared as components are three.

-### Realtime API Client (realtimeApi.ts)
+### Realtime API Client (`realtimeApi.ts`)

 - [GitHub - /composables/realtimeApi.ts](https://github.com/kudoh/nuxt-openai-realtimeapi-example/blob/main/composables/realtimeApi.ts)

-Although it is called a Realtime API client, it does not directly access the Realtime API but goes through a relay server.
+Although called a Realtime API client, it does not directly access the Realtime API but goes through the relay server.

 ```typescript:/composables/realtimeApi.ts
 type Params = {